jbrough/leucine/README.md

 Leucine Search
 ==============

-A text search engine based on fasta files for deterministic matching of whole sequence spaces.
+A text search engine based on fasta files for deterministic searching of whole sequence spaces.